destrys/IntroToDApps/README.md

 3. 'View Project' and copy the `Project ID`
 4. Paste the `Project ID` into the `.env` file in the pet shop directory as `INFURA_API_KEY`.
-5. Paste your seed words fomr ganache/MetaMask into `.env`
+5. Paste your seed words from ganache/MetaMask into `.env`
 6. Edit `truffle-config.js` to include a `kovan` network.
 An example is provided in `solutions/truffle-config_kovan.js`
 7. `truffle migrate --network kovan`